saetan/tapioca-burst/README.md

 Will remember to keep things simple and break big problems into a smaller, and simple individual issues and tackle from there.
 In this project, I am all over the place, chasing two rabbits at the same time and end up getting none.

 # Updates ChangeLogs
+## 7th Update
+- redrawn my boba assets
+- Changed background Colour
+- Added background Colour
+- Added a placeholder name if the leaderboard name is null
+- Changed the window background colour through html
+- Added stroke to the menu words

 ## 6th Update
 - Updated readme
 - Described project